Louisville Police shoot and kill man they say had a butcher's knife

 Louisville Police shot and killed a man they say had a butcher's knife Sunday morning.

-The shooting happened in the 300 Block of E Street, near Courtesy Road and Empire Road around 6:30 a.m.
+The shooting happened in the 300 Block of East Street, near Courtesy Road and Empire Road around 6:00 a.m.

 In a statement, officers responded to calls regarding domestic violence.
 When officers arrived, a bloody 57-year-old man was in the house holding a butcher's knife.